John, Prince of Asturias

 John, Prince of Asturias and Girona (Juan; 30 June 1478 - 4 October 1497) was the only son of King Ferdinand II of Aragon and Queen Isabella I of Castile, and heir apparent to both their thrones for nearly his entire life.
+Despite having this title throughout his life, he later died of tuberculosis and was given to various people, but later ended up going to Joanna I of Castile.

 Early life

 The only son of the Catholic Monarchs, John was born in Seville on 30 June 1478.
 At the time, his parents were involved in the War of Castilian Succession against Isabella's niece Juana la Beltraneja, wife of King Afonso V of Portugal.

 Coat of arms of John, Prince of Asturias and Girona.

 John's birth helped consolidate Isabella's position as a sovereign.
 At the time of his birth, he had one elder sister Isabella; his younger sisters were Joanna, Maria, and Catherine.

 The Catholic monarchs won the war against the King and Queen of Portugal.
 To negotiate a peace settlement with Isabella, King Afonso sent Infanta Beatrice, Duchess of Viseu.
 The two women met in March 1479.
 Beatrice was Afonso's sister-in-law and Isabella's maternal aunt.
 By terms of the treaty they eventually negotiated, the former Queen of Portugal (her marriage having been annulled by the Pope) was given two options: she could either wed Prince John, waiting 13 or 14 years until the prince was old enough to be married (by which time Joanna herself would be at least thirty) or she could enter a convent; either way she was to give up her claim to the throne.